What are the best headphones to use with hearing aids?

 The behind-the-ear hearing aids are indicated for medium to severe hearing sensitivity and are placed behind the ear conveying the sound inside the ear canal via a transparent tube connected to an earphone.
 For this type of hearing aid, the best solution is over-the-ear headphones which cover the ears completely: they enhance the sounds of the TV or hi-fi system, are wireless and easy to use.

-For receiver in the ear canal (RIC) hearing aids
+Headphones for receiver in ear (RIC) hearing aids

 The RIC hearing aid is positioned inside the ear canal and has the receiver covered with a silicone dome.
 It is best to transform the RIC hearing aids into headphones: to do this, an additional device is used which provides a wireless connection to the TV or smartphone via radio or Bluetooth to the hearing aids.
 In addition, TV hearing amplifiers or induction straps are specially made for hearing aid wearers and can prove to be easy alternatives.